 I-3-1-14.Requests for Extension of Time to Submit Evidence or Arguments

-Last Update: 7/13/22 (Transmittal I-3-188)
+Last Update: 3/19/24 (Transmittal I-3-196)

 A. General

 A claimant or an appointed representative may request an extension of time (EOT) to submit additional evidence or arguments to the Appeals Council (AC) in support of a request for review.
 The AC will accept an EOT request for this purpose either in writing or by telephone.
-When received by telephone, Office of Appellate Operations (OAO) staff will document the request on a form SSA-5002, “Report of Contact”, and associate the form with the claim(s) file.
+When received by telephone, Office of Appellate Operations (OAO) staff will document the request on a form SSA-5002 (Report of Contact) and associate the form with the claim(s) file.

 NOTE 1:

-For an initial EOT request, the AC generally provides the claimant or appointed representative 25 days from the date of the notice granting the EOT.
-However, if the claimant or appointed representative asks for more than 25 days in the initial EOT request or submits a second EOT request after the 25 days has expired, the AC will consider whether the claimant (or appointed representative) provided good cause for requesting a second EOT or a longer than usual timeframe to submit additional evidence or arguments.
+For an initial EOT request, the AC provides the claimant or appointed representative 25 days from the date of the notice granting the EOT, even if the claimant or appointed representative requests an EOT for more than 25 days.
+If the claimant or appointed representative requires additional time, they must submit a subsequent EOT request.
+For a subsequent EOT request received after the AC has issued the notice granting the initial EOT, the AC will consider whether the claimant or appointed representative provided good cause for requesting a subsequent EOT.
 In evaluating whether there is good cause, the AC will use the standards in 20 CFR 404.911 and 416.1411.
-If the claimant or appointed representative does not provide good cause for requesting a subsequent or extended EOT, the AC will deny the request.
+If the AC finds there is no good cause for requesting a subsequent EOT, the AC will deny the EOT and continue processing the request for review.
+Unless there is a specific request from the claimant or the appointed representative for a shortened timeframe, the AC must ensure the claimant receives the full 25 days based on the initial EOT request before processing the case, even if the AC denies a request for a subsequent EOT.

 NOTE 2: